Axions as Dark Matter, Dark Energy, and Dark Radiation: Introduction

-The study of axions thus unites multiple frontiers of physics: high-energy theory, early-Universe cosmology, astrophysics, and observational surveys.
-This makes them not only a theoretically well-motivated extension of the Standard Model, but also a powerful case study for the deep connections that link physical principles across vastly different scales.

-In the following sections, we review these cosmological roles in detail.
+In the following sections, we review selected aspects of these cosmological roles.
 Section~\ref{sec:DM} discusses axions as DM, including production mechanisms and constraints.
-Section~\ref{sec:DE} explores axions as dark energy, focusing on quintessence.
+Section~\ref{sec:DE} explores axions as DE, focusing on quintessence.
 Section~\ref{sec:DR} presents axions as DR and implications for $N_{\mathrm{eff}}$.
 We conclude in Section~\ref{sec:conclusions} with perspectives on the role of axions in upcoming theoretical and observational programs.